cfragiadakis/Exploring-AirBnB-in-Athens/README.md

 # Exploring AirBnB in Athens
-In this project, we conduct an exploratory data analysis (EDA) of AirBnB listings in Athens, leveraging data obtained from [Inside AirBnB](https://insideairbnb.com/get-the-data/).
-With the use of Python visualization libraries (`matplotlib`, `seaborn`, `plotly`, `folium`) we aim to extract insights about the effect of AirBnB in the city.
+This project implements an exploratory data analysis (EDA) of AirBnB listings in Athens, leveraging data obtained from [Inside AirBnB](https://insideairbnb.com/get-the-data/).
+With the use of Python visualization libraries (`matplotlib`, `seaborn`, `plotly`, `folium`) the purpose is to extract insights about the effect of AirBnB in the city.

 ## Objectives